Software Error Causes Oculus Rift Headsets to Stop Working Worldwide

 In a follow-up post, the company said that the team is in the process of updating the certificate, but noted that rolling out a fix has been challenging.
 “Unfortunately, pushing the update out to affected users has some added complexity, as the expired cert blocks our standard software update path,” Oculus said.
 “We’re working through the options now, and we expect to have more details to share later this evening.”

 [Update 3/8/18] Oculus has finally released a software update that fixes the security certificate issue.
 You will need to download a patch from the official website and have it ‘repair’ your Oculus software.
-For a detailed step-by-step process on fixing your Rift, check out Oculus support page here.
+For a detailed step-by-step process on fixing your Rift, check out the Oculus support page here.